bizip/web_app_telegram_bot/README.md

 ### Prerequisites

 You need to have a git installed
-You need to have a basic knowledge about HTML and CSS

 ### Setup

-#### clone this project (using git clone https://github.com/bizip/math_magicians.git) to your local computer and use telminal to navigate into the parent directory of this project.
+#### clone this project (using git clone <https://github.com/bizip/web_app_telegram_bot.git>) to your local computer and use telminal to navigate into the parent directory of this project

 ### Install